ndierckx/Taxy/README.md

 #Nucleotide database       = /path/to/nucleotide/database/from/NCBI/nt (https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/app/blast/update_blastdb.pl) (Other databeses with the same structure can also be used)
 #Taxonomy database         = /home/nicolas/Perl/OIST/eDNA/taxonomy.xml (http://ftp.ebi.ac.uk/pub/databases/ena/taxonomy/taxonomy.xml.gz)
 #Taxonomy only             = When yes, ASVs will directly be used for taxonomy assignment without prior clustering. (yes/no)
+#Threads                   = Increasing the number of cores will speed up the runtime.
 #Output path               = You can change the directory where all the output files wil be stored.
 </pre>
 </html>